dave3vans/DreamControl/README.md

 So the DreamControl was born!

-I had been wanting to make something using the Midibox platform for a while, and this was a good excuse.
+I had been wanting to make something using the MIDIbox platform for a while, and this was a good excuse.
 The hardware build itself is a little complex, but could be optimised considerably, and in future I may look at designing a custom PCB.
 For the prototype, I used 'off the shelf' PCBs from the Midibox project, which were quick to put together and worked well.
 It only just fitted inside the enclosure I had chosen, again in future this could be optimised.

 Another inspiration for the project was finding out that the high-end, expensive EAO brand clicky switches that I love (used for example on SSL consoles), are now also Made in China for under £1!
 ## Hardware